 Laser Vein Therapy

 Laser vein therapy uses a machine that omits highly focused beams of laser light.
 The heat from these beams cripples the veins, resulting in scar tissue that eventually blocks off blood flow and causes the vein to die completely.
-At DermASAP, we use the Cynosure Elite MPX, one of the most advanced and popular brands on the market, to address not only veins, but also broken capillaries and rosacea.
+At DermASAP, we now offer treatment with the Cutera Excel V Laser system, which applies cutting-edge laser technology in one of two wavelengths, enabling doctors to treat vein and other vascular issues at various depths of the skin.
+We also use the Cynosure Elite MPX, one of the most advanced and popular brands on the market, to address not only veins, but also broken capillaries and rosacea.
 This treatment furthermore restores the youthful, even toned appearance of a patient’s face and/or legs.

 Following laser vein therapy treatment, the skin may appear somewhat pink.
 However, this will fade on its own over the course of one hour to two days.
 The majority of patients will find that they require no downtime following their treatment and are free to resume normal activities.
 However, patients should be sure to avoid direct sun exposure and wear sunscreen for the prescribed amount of time following treatment.

 Capillaries will disappear almost immediately following treatment and other veins will disappear over time.
 Typically, patients will require more than one treatment in order to achieve their desired results.
 Since it can take up to a month for the full and final results to appear, we recommend that patients schedule their treatments at least a month, if not longer, prior to going on vacation or attending an event where they hope to show off their legs.